XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ### Prerequisite

-Prior to following this XUMM SDK tutorial, I assume you setup your environment and followed the steps outlined in my [previous tutorial](https://coil.com/p/wietse/Coding-the-XRP-ledger-A-beginners-course-/kKu7G0Hhq) - meaning your coding environment is ready.
+Prior to following this XUMM SDK tutorial, we assume you setup your environment and followed the steps outlined in my [previous tutorial](https://coil.com/p/wietse/Coding-the-XRP-ledger-A-beginners-course-/kKu7G0Hhq) - meaning your coding environment is ready.

 [![Watch this step on Youtube](https://dev-to-uploads.s3.amazonaws.com/i/ke56jhpeq6gmjerebicr.png)](https://youtu.be/9gVK6fp3UOo)